-Minnesota Administrative Rules, part 3905.0400, subpart 1, item D and Minnesota Administrative Rules, part 3905.0400, subpart 1, item E
+Minnesota Administrative Rules, section 3905.0400, subpart 1, item D and item E.

 The following information describes the methods that the agency takes to communicate the Affirmative Action Plan to employees and the general public:

 Internal Methods of Communication

 - Internal memorandum.
 Agency leadership or the Affirmative Action Officer will send an internal memo to agency employees each year.
 This message identifies the location of the Affirmative Action Plan and the employee's responsibility to read and understand it.
 It also indicates the employee's responsibility to support and implement equal opportunity and affirmative action. - Printed copy.
 A physical copy of the Agency's Affirmative Action Plan is available to employees at the following address: